bakgaard/Stories/AdrexTheEngineer/NotesFromCR.md

 Mostly folklore, descriptions, tales.
 Smaller book - old book, more than 20-25 years.

-3:00:20 - The Lotus Den, locaiton in Southern Xhorhas, sorrunded by somewhat swapland.
+3:00:20 - The Lotus Den, location in Southern Xhorhas, surrounded by somewhat swampland.
 Darken woods compared to other regions in there.
-People are called Charros - gnomes, and escaped Draconians Mostly druids
+People are called Charros - gnomes, and escaped Draconians.
+Mostly druids
 **Woods should be cursed** and are moving around when no one is looking.
 Here is the (3:03:50) "Yorial's remains were bisected.
-The heart burried inside the The Lotus Den, and the skull entrusted to elves within The Wellov Fell"
+The heart buried inside the The Lotus Den, and the skull entrusted to elves within The Wellov Fell"

 [3:09:18](https://www.youtube.com/watch?v=Z8Jbn8VoXaw&t=3h09m18s) - Yasha has a faint orange glow at the base at her skull.